stratumn/go-indigonode/doc/extend.md

 ## Start your Service

-After registering your service, you can build `indigo-node` using `make install`.
+After registering your service, you can build `stratumn-node` using `make install`.

 You should now be able to start your service from the CLI using `manager-start myservice`.